R1V3RA-1508/dotfiles/README.md

 1. Move files from this repo to your home directory
 2. Replace "nik" in configs to your username (cfgs likebinds in niri)

+I use GTK apps like Thunar so i added Catppuccin theme.
+Command to apply it: ```gsettings set org.gnome.desktop.interface "catppuccin-mocha-mauve"```